BarnabasRobotics/Barnabas-Instructors-Guide/README.md

 In the Barnabas docs the lesson images are stored in their respective lesson folder.
 All other site images are stored under assets.
 This is subject to change to a library as many of the images will be used in other cirriculum.
 All images should be no larger than 640 pixels wide and preferrably in png format.
 A service like [tinyPNG](https://tinypng.com) can also compress these images based on color depth while preserving transparent backgrounds.
 A compressed file improves site delivery and puts less load on mobile devices.

+### Adding New Lessons

+To add new lessons, the following files need to be updated:
+1. _config.yml - deterimines the files to load
+2. index.html - home page
+3. /_includes/sidebar/lessonsegment.html - show lesson in the sidebar
+4. /_includes/sidebar/menu.html - show lesson in the sidebar
+5. /_layouts/lesson.html - lesson page layout

 Revision History
 - 1.00